dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 <!---TFS item 1254499--->

 ## Company Portal
-* **Device identification banner will provide more information to end users.** End users will be ablet to easily identify the device they’ve selected when they are using the Company Portal website.
+* **Device identification banner will provide more information to end users.** End users will be able to easily identify the device they’ve selected when they are using the Company Portal website.
 If the wrong device is selected, they will be able to select the correct device by tapping the “Tap here” link in the home page banner.
 <!--- TFS 1231157--->

 * **Windows app packages available directly from the Company Portal**: Users of Windows 8, Windows 8.1, and Windows RT PCs can now install Windows app packages (with the .appx extension) directly from the Company Portal website.
 Previously, Intune administrators had to deploy, or users had to install the Company Portal app on their devices to install apps.